blairrrrwho/the-friendly-zebra/README.md

 ## Tests

-If you open up the console log in DevTools, you can see the different console logs throughout the entire process of this app's execution.
+If you open up the Console in DevTools, you can see the different console logs throughout the entire process of this application's execution.